HandsomeHarry/cs_bot/report.md

 ### Launch Game
 ---
-Runn the game by launching 2v2_scenario.launch, which launches all the nodes required including launching 4 robots and starting the game server node:
+Run the game by launching 2v2_scenario.launch, which launches all the nodes required including launching 4 robots and starting the game server node:
 ```
 roslaunch cs_bot 2v2_scenario.launch
 ```